Raeoomus/Pico-Space-Trek/README.md

 ## Free Online TRS-80 Color Computer Emulator
 https://colorcomputerarchive.com/test/xroar-online/

 Unfortunately, I am unaware of a PicoCalc emulator at this time.
-However, there is an MMBasic emulator for Windows. https://geoffg.net/WindowsMMBasic.html
+However, there is an MMBasic emulator for Windows which can be helpful for testing. https://geoffg.net/WindowsMMBasic.html

 ## Notes